- SCU Home Page

 Interns establish a therapeutic relationship and assess the appropriateness of the student’s presenting problem to a brief treatment model versus longer term therapy.
 Interns also develop skills conducting assessments for a range of presenting issues, providing crisis intervention, conducting differential diagnosis, referring for medication evaluation, and engaging in collaboration with other sources.

 Interns have a range of opportunities to mange crises in the course of their ongoing therapy with students.
-Additionally, Interns are assigned to a crisis hour appointment time each day for urgent student needs.
+Additionally, interns are assigned to a crisis hour appointment time on scheduled days for urgent student needs.
 Interns consult with staff if a student presents as a danger to self or others or is gravely disabled.
-In addition, Interns may join staff in speaking to various academic departments or resident halls when critical incidents arise.
+In addition, interns may join staff in speaking to various academic departments or resident halls when critical incidents arise.

 Interns provide consultation to faculty, staff, Residence Life, Graduate Deans, and/or students.
 This consultation may occur over the phone or in person.
 Interns also participate in community activities and establish relationships with other university colleagues.